gfxfundamentals/threejsfundamentals/threejs/lessons/threejs-rendering-on-demand.md

 }
 ```

-You can see above dat.GUI controls have an `onChange` method that you can pass a
+You can see above lil-gui controls have an `onChange` method that you can pass a
 callback to be called when the GUI changes a value.
 In our case we just need it
 to call `requestRenderIfNotRequested`.
 The call to `folder.open` makes the
 folder start expanded.